PRX/announce/README.md

 end
 ```

-When building a Ruby app or service to receive messages, subscribe a job class to announcements:
+When building a Ruby app or service to receive messages, subscribe a job class to announcements like this:
 ```
 require 'announce'